 The first step to scrape data from a list of products from Walmart is simply to get their URLs.
-Select the product you want to extract data from and save their URLs.
+Select the product you want to extract data from and copy/paste the URL in the spreadsheet.

 Once you have defined all the product URLs you want to scrape, include them in a Google spreadsheet.
-In this example, we decided to compare several Microsoft Surface products.
+In this example, we decided to compare several tablets.

-Our formula will use this list as a regular crawler does: crawl them one by one and extract the data identified by the Xpath provided in the following step.
+Our formula will use this list as a regular crawler does: crawl them one by one and extract the data identified by the label provided in the next steps.

-As explained at the beginning, if you want to scrape data from Walmart using ImportFromWeb, you need to find the Xpath of the elements you want.
+As explained at the beginning, if you want to scrape data from Walmart using ImportFromWeb, you need to find the selectors of the elements you want.

 We created the following for you:

-These Xpath will be used by our formula, hence you need to add it to the Google Sheets you use to extract your data.
+These selectors will be used by our formula to catch the data requested, hence you need to add them to the Google Sheets you use.